-Sociology of Music, Sociology of Arts, Music, Art, Film, TV and Media, Casting Couch
+Sociology of Music, Sociology of Arts, Casting Couch

 Sociology of Films is concerned with films as a social institution.
 How works of fiction, documentaries, and archive films offer a space of convergence for numerous sociological and psychological perspectives in Sociology of Films.
 In "restructuring the fast-paced upper-crust romance, the screwball comedy dominated Depression-era screen comedy and provided that period's most significant and engaging social commentary. - Thomas Schatz.
 "The melodrama's narrative formula-- its interrelated family of characters, its repressive small-town milieu, and its preoccupation with America's sociosexual mores-managed to live beyond the Eisenhower years and into the era of civil rights, Vietnam, the sexual revolution, and the Women's Movement." - Thomas Schatz.